CFMIP/COSPv2.0/README.md

 ## How to use this fork

 1. To make input dataset in NetCDF format, execute `exe.gt2input.out` in `driver/data/work`.
+This procedure is needed because vertical air motion and cumulus mass flux is required as additional input variables from the parent model.
+The inpud dataset is made by MIROC6.
 2. Run `make driver`.
 3. Run `./cosp2_test cosp2_MIROCtest.txt`, and a result file is generated in `driver/data/MIROC_outputs/ctrl_MIROC-COSP2.nc`.
 4. Python notebooks for visualization are stored in `driver/check`.